andy-pham/gstatsd/README.md

                             bind [host]:port (host defaults to '')
       -s SINK, --sink=SINK  a service to which stats are sent ([[host:]port:]type[,backend options]).
 Supported
-                            types are "graphite" and "influxdb".
-InfluxDB backend needs database, user, and password options, for
+                            types are "graphite", "influxdb" and "redis"
-                            example: -s influxdb,mydb,myuser,mypass
       -v                    increase verbosity (currently used for debugging) -f INTERVAL, --flush=INTERVAL
                             flush interval, in seconds (default 10)